defektive/defektive.github.io/content/how_to/Use AWS Credentials Stored in KeePassXC/_index.md

 Open KeePassXC Settings.

 1. Select Secret Service from the left hand side (it may be cut off).
-1. Check the **Enable KeepassXC Freedesktop.org Secret Service Integration**.
+1. Check the **Enable KeePassXC Freedesktop.org Secret Service Integration**.
 1. Click the pencil next to your kbdx file.

 ## Expose group to secret service